credwood/BERTopic_GUI/README.md

 - This project is written in Python and makes use of the Python GUI framework [DearPyGui](https://github.com/hoffstadt/DearPyGui/)

-- This project uses[BERTopic](https://maartengr.github.io/BERTopic/index.html), a module for topic modeling.
+- This project uses [BERTopic](https://maartengr.github.io/BERTopic/index.html), a module for topic modeling.

 ## Instruction